WallaceSuu/rag-based-course-faq-system/README.md

 An end-to-end retrieval-augmented question answering system for university course materials, built to answer questions from uploaded lecture files while exposing how grounded each answer really is.
 The project combines ingestion, vector search, answer generation, hallucination detection, query logging, and benchmark-based evaluation in one full-stack workflow.

-This repository is especially useful as a portfolio project because it does not stop at "RAG works."
-It measures whether retrieval actually improves answer safety compared with a no-retrieval baseline.

 ## Table of Contents

 - [Why This Project Stands Out](#why-this-project-stands-out)